daveotengo/transactions/README.md

 got to package com.imto.transfer.Server;

-Right click and run as a JavaApplication from Ide.
+Right click and run as a Java Application from Ide.

 Or Right click the project and Run as a Java Application from Ide.